 Waitangi Regional Park

-Driving along this part of the coast you will easily see Ātea a Rangi Star Compass standing on the edge of the coast.
-This circle of pou (posts), stones and a whaharoa (gateway) has been developed by the Atea a Rangi Educational Trust, working with the regional council's open spaces team to enhance this important historical part of the coast.
+The Ātea a Rangi Star Compass stands right on the edge of the coast.
+This dramatic circle of pou (posts), stones and a whaharoa (gateway) has been developed by the Ātea a Rangi Educational Trust and installed through 2017.
+Local carvers have created the pou, representing the points of the compass.
+They worked with the Regional Council's open spaces team to enhance this important historical part of the coast.

 Where is Waitangi Regional Park?